joiellantero/daily-coding-problem/README.md

 # coding-challenge

-This repository is a compilation of my coding challenges that I do in preparation for coding interviews.
+This repository contains my solutions (with explanations) to the [Daily Coding Problem](https://www.dailycodingproblem.com/).